uranian throne

 Whuuuump, that would blow everything.

+It would, for a start, shatter the reserve compartment which allowed her to live her own life as her modern self.
 Oh, how she clung to that reserve.
-It was all that saved her from a dreadful comparison: that of her present modest achievements against her epic performance in remote antiquity.
+It was all that saved her from a dreadful comparison: that of her negligible achievements in the present, against her epic performance in remote antiquity.

 Distant worth versus proximate power.